MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 #### Information Protection (IP) Data Loss Prevention (DLP) Policy

-You can set your IP DLP policies for OneDrive for Business in the Security and Compliance center, scoping policies as needed to the whole tenant or to applicable users.
-For example: If you wish to select a policy for a OneDrive user in a satellite location, select to apply the policy to a specific OneDrive and enter the user’s OneDrive url.
+You can set your IP DLP policies for OneDrive for Business, SharePoint, and Exchange in the Security and Compliance center, scoping policies as needed to the whole tenant or to applicable users.
+For example: If you wish to select a policy for a user in a satellite location, select to apply the policy to a specific OneDrive and enter the user’s OneDrive url.
 See [Overview of data loss prevention policies](https://support.office.com/article/1966b2a7-d1e2-4d92-ab61-42efbb137f5e) for general guidance in creating DLP policies.

 The DLP policies are automatically synchronized based on their applicability to each geo location.

-Implementing Information Protection and Data Loss prevention policies to all users in a geo location is not an option available in the UI, instead you must select the applicable OneDrive accounts for the policy or apply the policy globally to all OneDrive accounts.
+Implementing Information Protection and Data Loss prevention policies to all users in a geo location is not an option available in the UI, instead you must select the applicable accounts for the policy or apply the policy globally to all accounts.

 #### eDiscovery